Rockies vs. Diamondbacks Player Props Betting Odds

 Blackmon Stats

-- Blackmon has 24 hits with six doubles, two home runs, 12 walks and six RBI.
+- Charlie Blackmon has 25 hits with six doubles, two home runs, 12 walks and six RBI.

 Blackmon Recent Games